 E Awards Supplier of the Year

-Each year the D/FW Minority Supplier Development Council chooses 4-5 certified minority-owned owned companies for E Awards Supplier of the Year.
-There are five different categories awarded:
+Each year the DFW Minority Supplier Development Council chooses 4-5 certified minority-owned owned companies for E Awards Supplier of the Year.
+There are four different categories awarded:

 - Class 1 – companies with annual revenues less than $1 million

 - Class 2 – companies with revenues between $1 million and $10 million